-Tripe refers to “a type of edible offal from the stomachs of various farm animals” (Wikipedia).
-Tripe can come from any ruminating (grass-fed) animal with a stomach, but most commonly cattle, pigs, sheep or lamb, and goats.
+Tripe refers to “a type of edible offal from the sensitive stomachs of various farm animals” or stomach lining to put it simply (Wikipedia).

-Green tripe is called green not because of its colour, but because it is untouched, unbleached, and untreated, though it is usually lightly rinsed.
+Green tripe is called green not because of its colour but because it is untouched, unbleached, and untreated, though it is usually lightly rinsed.
 While green tripe can be tinted green due to grass or hay eaten by the host animal, it's predominantly brown.

 Like many products, green tripe comes in many different qualities.
 For your pet's best health and nutrition, make sure the green tripe you feed is:

-- From “grass-fed” or “free-range”, not feedlot animals.
+From grass-fed or free-range ruminant animals, not feedlot animals.